mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Boros_Artifact_Aggro.jpg" alt="Boros Artifact Aggro" width="600"/>

 The winning deck from the afternoon draft, is one with a solid game plan; attack!
 Mostly a Boros aggro deck with heavy artifact synergies (Someone stole my Court Hussar!).
 A very low curve and several ways to mitigate sweepers, this deck had it all.
-In the middle of pack 3 I started drafting black recursive craetures just to mitigate the feel-bads of said sweepers.
+In the middle of pack 3 was when I started drafting cards just to mitigate the feel-bads of said sweepers.
 In addition, Smuggler's Copter for some deck velocity and sweeper insurance (Gideon Blackblade as well!).
 With only 2 actual spells in this deck and ways to interact, I had to put pressure on the opponents and keep them on the back foot at all times!
+One criticism of the deck was that **Winota, Joiner of Forces** wasn't a great fit.
+Which I assumed I had some other Human synergies, but it was only actually on 1 or 2 cards.
+That said, I should've removed **Winota, Joiner of Forces** and put in more burn.

 ----